dmeybohm/editorconfig-git-preserve-history/README.rst

-By rewriting all the whitespace at once with this tool, you can keep your editorconfig plugin in your editor enabled, and avoid unnecessary whitespace changes in other more important code changes.
+By rewriting all the whitespace at once with this tool, you can keep your editorconfig plugin in your editor enabled, and avoid unnecessary whitespace changes in other, more important code changes.

 Installation
 ------------